Lifestyle Last updated on 2021-02-26 20:47:47

 Why you should avoid the use of emergency contraceptives?

-Often known as ‘Plan-B’ or the ‘morning-after pill,’ emergency contraceptives are the last resort when you’ve had unprotected sex or the condom broke while you were having sex.
-It has to be taken within 72 hours after having unprotected sex to prevent an unwanted pregnancy.
-The sooner you take it, the more effective it is.
 That being said, emergency contraceptives are NOT meant and should not be used as your regular contraception methods.
 It’s always better to use safer methods of contraception, some of which we discussed above.
 While emergency contraceptives don’t usually pose a threat, they can cause some side-effects in women.
 These side-effects can also be a result of some other prescription drugs they are taking.
-Some of these side-effects include:- Abdominal pain
+Some of these side-effects include:

 - Nausea and vomiting